German inflation jumps to its highest level in a quarter century | DW | 30.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Economists expect consumer prices in Europe's largest economy to continue to rise in the coming months, with some projecting inflation rates as high as 5%.
+Economists expect consumer prices in Europe's largest economy to continue to rise in the coming months, with some projecting inflation rates could reach 5%.

 Inflation in Germany continued to rise in August, with the nation's Federal Statistical Office announcing on Monday that prices rose 3.9% year-on-year , according to preliminary calculations.